shinwookim/SP2023-Notes/1550/04 Scheduling.md

 However, this is not the case for average turnaround time.
 Embedded in turnaround time, is a notion of execution time.
 In our example, the average execution time was 4 time units, whereas the average turnaround time was 10 time units.
 Hence, on average each process is waiting for 6 time units.
 As a process, to minimize this wait time, we want to go first.
 But with multiple processes in the queue, not all of them can go first.
 As a comprompise, (from a process's point of view), we want the other processes before us to be as short as possible.
 That is, as the second process, we hope the first process is short (reduce wait time); and as the third process, we hope the first and second processes are short, and so on.

 ### Shortest Job First
 Thus, leads to the idea of the **shortest job first** algorithm.
-In this scheme, we sch
+In this scheme, we schedule the shortest processes to go before the longer processes.
 ![SJF](Assets/SJF.png)
-1. Throughput (no change)
+#### Analysis
+Again, we'll perform a similar analysis:
+1. **Throughput**: As we described before, throughput is the same for all batch scheduling schemes.
 $$\frac{\text{number of jobs}}{\text{total time}}=\frac{4}{16}=0.25 \text{ job/unit time}$$
-2. Average Turnaround Time (Improvement!)
+2. **Average Turnaround Time**

 $$
 \begin{align*}